Music of The Last of Us Part II: Covers and Rarities

 An acoustic cover of "True Faith", a song originally by New Order, was used in an animated commercial for the game.
 The cover is specifically inspired by a version of the song by Lotte Kestner, though she was not credited at the time; when Kestner reached out to Naughty Dog, Druckmann issued an apology and ensured proper credit.
-Shawn James was contacted by Sony in mid-2014 for permission to create a cover of his song "Through the Valley" for an upcoming game; James was unaware of how it would be used until he watched the game's first trailer at the PlayStation Experience in December 2016.
-Druckmann had specifically enjoyed the song and felt that it aligned with the game's darkness and emotion.
+Shawn James was contacted by Sony in mid-2014 for permission to create a cover of his song "Through the Valley" for an upcoming game; he was unaware how it would be used until he watched the first trailer at the PlayStation Experience in December 2016.
+Druckmann enjoyed the song and felt it aligned with the game's darkness and emotion.
 The song went viral after the trailer's release, charting atop the Spotify viral charts in the United Kingdom.
 For the game's launch, Tash Sultana covered James's song for PlayStation Australia.
-Naughty Dog was able to secure permission to use "Take On Me" by A-ha in one of the game's scenes due to co-writer Halley Gross's friendship with Lauren Savoy, the wife of A-ha guitarist Paul Waaktaar-Savoy.
-Druckmann found that the song's lyrics addressed the game's themes in a lighthearted manner.
-He felt that the scene featuring the song being optional made it feel more important to the player, though the team considered making it unmissable instead.
-After Johnson worked with vocal coach Melissa Reese, the team felt that her singing was too refined, and asked her to consciously sing worse.
+Naughty Dog secured permission to use A-ha's "Take On Me" due to co-writer Halley Gross's friendship with Lauren Savoy, the wife of A-ha guitarist Paul Waaktaar-Savoy.
+Druckmann found the song's lyrics addressed the game's themes in a lighthearted manner.
+After Johnson worked with vocal coach Melissa Reese, the team felt her singing was too refined and asked her to consciously sing worse.
 Johnson and Baker performed "Wayfaring Stranger" in-character in the opening of a PlayStation Experience panel for the game in December 2017.